 Homosexual behaviour is illegal and penalties include imprisonment.
 See our

 Permits are required for the purchase or removal of Ethiopian antiquities or animal skins and other cultural artefacts.
 These may include Ethiopian crosses.
 Permits can be processed by the export section of the Airport Customs Office.

 There are limits on the amount of precious stones and minerals that can be exported for personal use.
 Check with local authorities if in doubt.

 Owning ivory is illegal in Ethiopia and penalties may include confiscation of the ivory, fines or detention.

 Under Ethiopian laws, drivers involved in car accidents can face severe punishments, including custodial sentences and fines.

 Photography around military zones, assets and personnel is illegal and may result in arrest and detention.
-You should obey signs prohibiting photography and refrain from taking photos if the location or infrastructure may be considered sensitive.
+Obey signs prohibiting photography and refrain from taking photos if the location or infrastructure may be considered sensitive.
 The area around the Presidential Palace in Addis Ababa should not be photographed.